-Yin and yang are a complementary duality found in nature (sky and earth, dark and light) depicted by the familiar symbol to the right.
+Yin and yang are a complementary duality found in nature (sky and earth, dark and light) depicted by the familiar symbol above.
 The symbol has parts.
 The first part is the circle, and within the circle a dividing line produces the yin and yang parts.

 The circle is known as wu chi, representing awareness complemented with a sense of emptiness, a condition that does not involve mental fragments.
 However, the active mind is satisfied by dividing wu chi for the purpose of describing separate perceptions.
 The first division of wu chi produces yin and yang, representing universal complementary duality.